Ki-Reply-GmbH/oauth_task/README.md

 Go to `http://localhost:8080/health` to check if the service is up.

-You can access the API documentation at `http://localhost:8080/docs`.
+You can access the API documentation at `http://localhost:8080/docs`. the credential information and how to use the endpoints are described in the doc

 ## Develop the Application